-In its hydrated state, the BAUSCH & LOMB® PureVision® Multi-Focal (balafilcon A) Visibility Tinted Contact Lens when placed on the cornea, acts as a refracting medium to focus light rays on the retina.
+In its hydrated state, the BAUSCH & LOMB® PureVision® (balafilcon A) Visibility Tinted contact lens when placed on the cornea acts as a refracting medium to focus light rays on the retina.
+When placed on the cornea for therapeutic use, the PureVision contact lens acts as a bandage to protect the cornea and relieve pain during treatment of ocular pathologies.